Online suicide alertness training

 The already high need for suicide prevention skills has increased, with many people experiencing social isolation, stress, anxiety, and financial pressure due to COVID-19.

 Research shows that training community members to identify the signs that a person is at risk of suicide and connect that person to longer-term help can be an effective method of preventing suicides.

-USC’s The Alliance for Suicide Prevention – Sunshine Coast offers this training free-of-charge as a part of our efforts to create a suicide-safer community and conduct meaningful research.
+USC’s The Alliance for Suicide Prevention – Sunshine Coast offers this training free-of-charge as a part of our efforts to create a suicide-safer community.

 More than 400 Sunshine Coasters have trained with us, together forming a growing safety net for people within our community.
 Will you join them?

 Mental health and suicide prevention training programs will be offered to the community through the Alliance and other community based groups.

 Subscribe to our mailing list for the latest Alliance news and events